Top 5 often-missed outcomes of PR for Fast-Growing Companies

 1. Revenue: An overlooked metric in PR

-It is a mistake for metrics to only show direct attribution.
-Here’s an example: A customer sees your brand on social media but has never heard of the brand or company.
-What should the customer do?
-Google is your friend.
+It is a common mistake to measure only direct attribution.
+Consider this scenario: a potential customer spots your brand on social media but has never heard of it before.
+What do they do next?
+They turn to Google.

 2. Attracting talent: The PR’s best-kept secret

-72% of recruiters worldwide agree that employer branding is important in attracting talent.
-According to LinkedIn, 72% of recruiters believe that the most skilled recruits are aware of their worth.
-75% of them review an employer’s brand before applying.
+72% of recruiters worldwide agree that employer branding plays a vital role in attracting talent.
+According to LinkedIn, the most skilled candidates are highly aware of their market value, and 75% research an employer’s brand before applying.

 3. Investors: Bullish on PR